-Before submission of the five-year Consolidated Plan and each Annual Action Plan, administering agencies must solicit citizen input at all stages of the community development planning process through a public meeting.
-The meeting will be held at the LACDA which is centrally located to Los Angeles Urban County residents.
-In the event that the LACDA is closed to the public, virtual public meetings and hearings may be used instead.
-Check www.lacda.org for notices of all public meetings, including virtual hearings.
+Before submission of the five-year Consolidated Plan and each Annual Action Plan, administering agencies must solicit community input at all stages of the community development planning process through a public community meeting.
+The community meeting may be held at the LACDA, which is centrally located to Los Angeles Urban County residents.
+Virtual public community meetings and hearings may be used instead.
+The LACDA will post notices of all public community meetings, including virtual hearings, on its website: www.lacda.org.

-The LACDA holds at least one (1) community meeting each year at the beginning of the planning process.
-Citizens are notified of the location of the community meeting through advertisements in several newspapers not less than 14 calendar days before the meeting.
-The meeting is held to obtain citizens' views on housing and community development needs and to allow citizens to review program performance.
+The LACDA holds at least one (1) public community meeting each year at the beginning of the planning process.
+Residents will be notified of the location of the public community meeting through advertisements in several newspapers not less than 14 calendar days before the meeting.
+The public community meeting is held to obtain community views on housing and community development needs and to allow residents to review program performance.

-To facilitate substantive input, persons attending the meeting are furnished with the following information:
+To facilitate substantive input, persons attending the public community meeting will be provided the following information:

-- The range of housing and community development activities that may be undertaken with CDBG (including U.S. Department of Housing and Urban Development (HUD) guaranteed loans), ESG. and HOME funds. - Specific examples of activities that were undertaken to benefit their community during the most recently completed program year including descriptions of these activities, their locations, and the funds allocated or expended.
-At least one copy of the annual CAPER will

-- be available to the public for this purpose. - The amount of funds expected to be available to the Urban County (including the annual grants, program income, surplus from urban renewal settlement, and proceeds from HUD guaranteed loans). - The amount of funds expected to be available to each Supervisorial District for the unincorporated areas of the County (including the annual grant allocation, program income, and land proceeds).
+- The range of housing and community development activities that may be undertaken with CDBG (including HUD-guaranteed Section 108 loans), ESG, and HOME funds. - Specific examples of activities that were undertaken to benefit their community during the most recently completed program year including descriptions of these activities, their locations, and the funds allocated or expended.
+At least one (1) copy of the annual CAPER will be available to the public for this purpose. - The amount of funds expected to be available to the Los Angeles Urban County (including the annual grants, proceeds from HUD guaranteed loans, and other program income). - The amount of funds expected to be available to each Supervisorial District for the unincorporated areas of the County (including the annual grant allocation and program income).

-Community Meeting Format
+Meeting Format

-Citizens are invited to attend the community meeting to learn about the programs and services available to them through the LACDA and other Urban County CDBG programs.
+Community members are invited to attend the community meeting to learn about the programs and services available to them through the LACDA and other Los Angeles Urban County CDBG programs.
 They are also invited to express their views on their neighborhood's housing, community development, and fair housing needs.
-The community meeting is a comprehensive, interactive forum for citizens, facilitated by LACDA staff, to identify community and economic development needs.
+The community meeting is a comprehensive, interactive forum facilitated by LACDA staff, to identify community and economic development needs.

-The goals of the meeting include increasing public attendance through a proactive marketing strategy, which includes partnerships with community leaders and organizations, direct mailings to unincorporated area residents, and/or local advertisements.
-The meeting provides a less formal and more interactive forum using examples of existing projects benefiting the neighborhood and a discussion of the community needs and local programs.
-In addition, a survey is administered to receive input on neighborhood housing and community development needs.
-In the development of the Consolidated Plan and the Assessment of Fair Housing (outlined in section VIII), the LACDA may hold joint public input meetings to increase input for both studies.
+The goals of the meeting include:

+- Increase public engagement through a proactive marketing strategy, which includes partnerships with community leaders and organizations, direct mailings to unincorporated area residents, posting on LACDA's website and social media accounts, and/or local advertisements. - Provide a less formal and more interactive forum using examples of existing projects benefiting the neighborhood and a discussion of the community needs and local programs. - Administer a survey to receive input on neighborhood housing and community development needs (all surveys used to gather community input will also be available to all County residents, not just those who attend related community meetings).

+In the development of the Consolidated Plan and the Assessment of Fair Housing (outlined in section 5), the LACDA may hold joint public input meetings to increase input for both studies.